This summer we decided, for our vacation, to book a cruise that sailed from Venice, Italy to the Greek islands and back.

 Leg 1 of our cruise brought us to Kotor in Montenegro.
 While there we took a guided bus excursion allowing us to see and visit the 5th century town of Budva still surrounded by the original city walls.
 Right away when walking in you get taken back in time.
 The ancient city is made up of narrow streets and many churches.
 Budva is one of the oldest settlements on the Adriatic coast.
 After we visited Budva we returned back towards the port and the old city of Kotor.
 There we had a short guided tour within the fortified walls of the old city.
 Breathtaking and worth the visit.

 The second leg of the cruise brought us to Mykonos.
 Our first time here and expectations were high.
 We booked 2 excursions.
 The first one was an island tour.
 Like most of the islands in the cyclades group of islands, most of the landscape of Mykonos is dry.
 Our bus and tour guide took us around the island giving us a chance to capture beguiling views of Mykonos town and the old port, before a scenic route brought us through the picturesque villages of Agios Ioannis and Kalafatis, eventually ending up at Ornos beach.
 Here we were able to relax and swim for a couple of hours before heading back to the ship.

+Our cabin was cleaned twice a day, every day.
+Truly spoiled.
 The MSC crew and staff was amazing.
 We would like to say a special thanks to Rowena D’Esposito, our guest relation manager, and to Mundir, our cabin attendant.